kevinponce/keivnponce-blog/content/blog/gatsby-blog-pagination/index.md

 date: "2019-08-05T22:12:00.121Z"
 tags: ["javascript", "gatsby"]
 header: { type: 'icon', bgColor: '#663399', icon: 'gatsby' }
+description: How to add pagination to Gatsby project/blog.
 ---

 Pagination to gatsby was a little weird.
 Hopefully this is some what helpful